Dynamic Deep-Reinforcement-Learning Algorithm in Partially Observable Markov Decision Processes: Action Inclusion

-Fig. \ref{fig:action_MDP} to Fig. \ref{fig:action_hidden} show normalized learning trajectories after 5 trials of the LSTM-TD3 algorithm in the discussed scenarios.
-The orange lines, labeled "w/o action", show the case where the sequential action information is excluded.
-Namely, the first input channel of actor and critic networks process only sequential $l-1$ length of historical observation $o_{t-l:t-1}(=o_{t-l}, \dots,o_{t-1})$.
-The blue lines, labeled "w/ action", show the case which has historical action $a_{t-l:t-1}$ as additional information.
-The columns represent the length of the history to be processed.
-Fig. \ref{fig:action_MDP} and Fig. \ref{fig:action_bias} illustrate the results of the MDP case and the "temporal bias" case respectively.
-In the MDP case, LSTM-TD3 with or without action performs the same.
-Also, the final performance at the end of training in the "temporal bias" case did not show obvious differences.
-In this condition, a constant value is added for three time steps that randomly start appearing 10 times.
-Since the observation is biased by a constant value, the observation is still almost unique.
-Therefore, it can be considered to be similar to the MDP condition. \\ Fig. \ref{fig:action_sin} shows the results of the "temporal sinusoidal wave" scenario.
-As $l$ gets longer, the robustness improves.
-The wavelength of the defined sinusoidal wave is $70$.
-Longer $l$ helps to identify the system dynamics and the disturbance dynamics.
-Also, the case with action sequence included as the input to the agent achieved higher total rewards.
-The result indicates how the choice of information affects the robustness. \\ Fig. \ref{fig:action_sin4} represents the learning trajectory of the "random sinusoidal wave" scenario.
-Establishing the observation function in this scenario is much harder as compared to the "temporal sinusoidal wave" due to the infinite variety of sinusoidal waves.
-It requires the agent to dynamically adapt to the environment based on causality of action and observation and hence, the network with action sequence reaches better optimality. \\ Fig. \ref{fig:action_noise} illustrates the learning trajectory under the "noise" condition.
-This scenario is more challenging than the "temporal sinusoidal wave" since there are no specific dynamics in the disturbance and all of the elements of the observations are constantly disturbed.
+Fig. \ref{fig:action_noise} illustrates the learning trajectory under the “noise” condition.
+This scenario is more challenging than the “temporal sinusoidal wave” since there are no specific dynamics in the disturbance and all of the elements of the observations are constantly disturbed.
 Although the network considering sequential action information performs better, the performance degrades with the larger variance of the noise.
 The performance improves with longer $l$.
 Longer sequential data contributes to extracting the system state transition characteristic and eliminating the effect of the noise in LSTM.
 In the white noise case, some data randomly contain less noise.
 By focusing on these data and putting less focus on more noisy data, the underlying pattern can be restored.
-When the length of the input sequence is longer, it has more chance to have informative data which is less affected by noise.
-In addition, as more episodes are experienced, degradation of achieved total reward was observed in the "noise" scenario.
+When the length of the input sequence is longer, it has more chance to have informative data that is less affected by noise.
+In addition, as more episodes are experienced, degradation of achieved total reward was observed in the “noise” scenario.
 This would be due to the occurrence of overfitting.
-It could be prevented by changing the network configuration, e.g., reducing the number of parameters, and adding dropout layers.\\ Fig. \ref{fig:action_hidden} presents the result of the "hidden" scenario.
-The final performance is the same regardless of the action inclusion and length of the sequence.
-In this environment, only current observation $o_t$ and one step before $o_{t-1}$ should be sufficient to restore $\dot \theta$ since $\theta$ is updated as $\theta(k+1) \leftarrow \theta (k) + \dot\theta (k+1)dt$.
-The formula only requires the previous observation to restore $\dot{\theta}$ from the equation and therefore the performance is not affected by $l$.
-However, the past action information is making the learning process more efficient.
-The network does not have this mentioned interpretation and the reward signal is mixed with $\theta$, $\dot \theta$, and torque.
-The inclusion of action information could make learning efficient because the network learns to process the dynamics under more specific conditions.
-The most reasonable network structure to include this interpretation might rather just consist of fully connected layers by having the input of $\left[x_t, y_t, x_{t-1}, y_{t-1} \right]$ because the sequential process is not required.\\
+It might be prevented by changing the network configuration, e.g., reducing the number of parameters, and adding dropout layers.